Lake Keowee residents concerned about safety on lake

 LAKE KEOWEE, S.C.
-(WSPA)- People who live on Lake Keowee say it’s getting more popular as the weather warms up, but residents say they’re concerned about boater safety, especially at night.
+(WSPA) – People who live on Lake Keowee said it’s getting more popular as the weather warms up, but residents said they’re concerned about boater safety, especially at night.

-Shane Mullen says he has lived on Lake Keowee for a long time.
+Shane Mullen said he has lived on Lake Keowee for a long time.

-He says some shallow and rocky areas on the lake are causing major troubles.
+He said some shallow and rocky areas on the lake are causing major troubles.

 “Unfortunately, what’s happening is people are running aground on these hazards,” Mullen said.